m0y-Cortes/WebDev-Is-Fun/README.md

 directory (without the ”node_modules” directory, of course)

+*You need to be logged in for some buttons to be visible.*

 ----------------- 3 PUNTOS -----------------

 - The code works without error, there are sufficient comments in the code,